Abbas II of Persia: Legacy

 A dominant feature attributed to Abbas II that distinguished him from his father and his successors was his persistent concern for state affairs.
 This feature did not wane even at the peak of his drinking and at the times of his illness.
-Described by historians such as Rudi Matthee as the last strong king of the Safavid dynasty, Abbas II is often mentioned alongside Ismail I and Abbas I as one of the three outstanding ruling figures of the Safavids; he could have been the king who prevented the downfall of the Safavid kingdom, if it was not for challenges that hampered his efforts.
+Described by historians such as Rudi Matthee as the last strong king of the Safavid dynasty, Abbas II is often mentioned alongside Ismail I and Abbas I as one of the three outstanding ruling figures of the Safavids.
+He could have been the king who prevented the downfall of the Safavid kingdom, if it were not for the numerous challenges that hampered his efforts.
 Abbas II is praised by European observers for ruling a prosperous realm, and one that had roads that were much safer than those of Europe.
-However, they failed to notice the corruption of Abbas’ internal Safavid bureaucracy, or that his campaign to Kandahar began an economical decline that would plague Iran until the end of Safavid dynasty.
+However, they failed to notice the corruption of Abbas’ internal Safavid bureaucracy, or that his campaign to Kandahar began an economic decline that would plague Iran until the end of Safavid dynasty.

-Abbas made an effort to overcome the corruption of his bureaucracy.
+Abbas made an effort to overcome the corruption within his bureaucracy.
 He was quick to intervene in cases of despotism, irregularities or malpractices, irrespective of whether it was a question of the normal administration of justice or the surveillance of political and administrative bodies, both civil and military.
 To ensure justice, he devoted several days a week for the purpose of rendering public justice; and during his reign it was still possible for commoners to hand him petitions in his palace.
 Abbas II chose his grand viziers wisely.
-He recruited them from diverse backgrounds that represented tribal, clerical, or ghulam interests, but primarily on the basis of their fiscal and administrative competence, and gave them enough influence to ensure their own policies.
+He recruited them from diverse backgrounds that represented tribal, clerical, or ghulam interests, but primarily on the basis of their fiscal and administrative competence, and gave them enough influence to ensure their own policies could be implemented.
 His endeavours meant that his 24-year-long reign was relatively peaceful and free of rebellions.
-The Persian chronicles describe a number of years of his reign, such as 1660 and 1669, as “uneventful” and Western observers were often astonished by the well-being of the rural population in Persia in contrast of the very much worse plight of the peasantry in the West.
-The same Western travellers speak of Abbas' reign with nostalgia when they visited Iran a generation later during the reign of his successor, Suleiman I. Commentators after the fall of the Safavid dynasty in 1722 speak of him as a forceful ruler who temporarily reversed the decline of the Safavid state, and Modern historians, such as Hans Robert Roemer call him a just, magnanimous and even liberal king, whose death marked the end of Safavid's long period of prosperity and peace.
+The Iranian chronicles describe a number of years of his reign, such as 1660 and 1669, as “uneventful” and Western observers were often astonished by the well-being of the rural population in Iran in contrast to the worse plight of the peasants in the West.
+The same Western travellers speak of Abbas' reign with nostalgia when they visited Iran a generation later during the reign of his successor, Suleiman I. After the fall of the Safavid dynasty in 1722, commentators spoke of him as a forceful ruler who temporarily reversed the decline of the Safavid state.
+Modern historians, such as Hans Robert Roemer, call him a just, magnanimous and even liberal king, whose death marked the end of Safavid's long period of prosperity and peace.